Skip to content

 • In the early 20th century, the castle underwent significant restoration work under the ownership of the Seventh Earl of Elgin and Kincardine – Sir Victor Alexander Bruce.

-The ownership and use of Tulliallan Castle have evolved over the years, and the castle has transitioned through various roles:
+The ownership and use of the Tulliallan Estate have evolved over the years, and the castle has transitioned through various roles:

 • In the mid-20th century, during World War II, the castle served as a base for Polish Army units.